Introduction – What digital marketing channels provide the best ROI?

 Keyword Intent – How to categorise keyword research?

-Several years ago, we devised our categorisation methodology for segmenting keywords into groupings based on the “phase of intent”.
+Several years ago, we devised our categorization methodology for segmenting keywords into groupings based on the “phase of intent”.
 Our model looks at segmenting keywords into four phases of the customer journey, starting with “idea” and moving to “browsing”, then to “comparing”, and then to “purchase”.

 SEMrush, among others, uses a slightly different methodology, breaking keywords down into commercial, informational, navigational, and transactional.
 The language here could be more fitting because, in terms of terminology, this doesn’t follow a journey.